gvwilson/sensibleadventures/shapers/story.md

         -   Maddy hugs Sindy
     -   "Was that a bot helping you?" one of the goats asks
     -   "Don't worry about that now," Maddy snaps.
 "We have to *go*!"
-    -   "But---but we're in the Scratch!"
+    -   "But---but we're in the Mire!"
     -   Just then Crusher appears at the top of the hill and they start to run
-    -   Describe the Scratch: overgrown with weeds, puddles are strange colors
+    -   Describe the Mire: overgrown with weeds, puddles are strange colors
         -   The trees are twisted, but they don't move on their own like they did in stories
     -   One of the goats has hurt his leg
         -   "You help him," Maddy tells the other goat.
 "I'll look after my sister."